esensi/build/README.md

 - `gulp watch` - This watches all source directories for changes, and re-runs the appropriate build steps when changes to the source occur.
 Example: if a LESS file in the styles source directory changes, `build:styles` will be ran.

-> **Pro Tip:** The watch task does NOT detect new files: manually restart the task when creating new source files.
-This limitation is because a bug in a third party library that will hopefully be fixed soon.

 ### Build Tasks

 - `gulp build` - Runs all build subtasks listed below.
-- `gulp build:fonts` - Copies all files from the font source directories to the destination directory.
+- `gulp build:fonts` - Copies all files from the font source to the destination directory.
-- `gulp build:images` - Copies all files from the image source directories to the destination directory.
-With `--production` switch, the images are compressed.
+- `gulp build:images` - Copies all files from the image source to the destination directory.
+    - With `--production` switch, the images are compressed.
 - `gulp build:scripts` - Bundles source JS with Browserify and source maps and produces a revision manifest.
-With `--production` switch, the bundled output is stripped of source maps and then minified.
+    - With `--production` switch, the bundled output is stripped of source maps and minified.
-- `gulp build:styles` - Pre-processes source LESS into CSS with source maps, adds browser prefixes, and produces a revision manifest.
-With `--production` switch, the output is stripped of source maps and then minified.
+- `gulp build:styles` - Pre-processes source LESS into CSS with source maps, browser prefixes, and produces a revision manifest.
+    - With `--production` switch, the output is stripped of source maps and then minified.
 - `gulp build:clean` - Alias of `gulp clean` task.
 - `gulp build:watch` - Alias of `gulp watch` task.
 - `gulp build:lint` - Alias of `gulp lint` task.